-- 1. Choose the message m with major version 1 and minor version 0 - 2.
+- 1. Choose the message m with upv set to the appropriate version number. - 2.
 Parse the message m - 3.
-If a mandatory field in UAF message is not present or a field Desn't correspond to its type and value reject the operation - 4.
+If a mandatory field in UAF message is not present or a field doesn't correspond to its type and value reject the operation - 4.
 Filter the available authenticators with the given policy and present the filtered authenticators to User.
-Make sure to not Include already registered authenticators for this user specified in DegRequest.policy.disallowed[].keyIDs - 5.
+Make sure to not include already registered authenticators for this user specified in RegRequest.policy.disallowed[].keyIDs - 5.
 Obtain FacetID of the requesting Application.
 If the AppID is missing or empty, set the AppID to the FacetID.